 The 1988 law stated: "It is the declared policy of the United States Government to create a Drug-Free America by 1995."
-Drug abuse is no longer framed as a problem to be controlled but a problem to be eradicated.
+Drug abuse is no longer framed as a problem to be controlled but a menace to be eradicated.
 The war on drugs is now a national effort to reduce to zero the demand for illegal drugs in the United States.
 Responsible drug use, unlike responsible alcohol use, is considered an oxymoron.
-To use a prohibited substance is defined as abuse, whether the user is addicted or not.
-Studies show that most drug users are not addicts, yet all users of illegal drugs are subject to the same legal proscriptions and possible penalties and are not infrequently forced into treatment, if not prison.
+To use a prohibited substance is defined as abuse, whether or not the user is addicted.
+Studies show that most drug users are not addicts, yet all users of illegal drugs are subject to the same severe penalties and are frequently forced into treatment, if not prison.

-Although the wisdom of drug prohibition has come into question as certain other countries liberalize their drug control policies and as voters in various U.S. states approve state ballot initiatives to lessen drug penalties, the federal government remains skeptical about the desirability of such changes.
-Federal officials argue that usage leads to addiction and that liberalization, once initiated, could expand and accelerate out of control.
+Although the wisdom of drug prohibition has come into question as certain other countries liberalize their drug control policies and as voters in various U.S. states approve state ballot initiatives to lessen drug penalties, the federal government strongly opposes such changes.
 The established policy of prohibition is not expected to come under critical scrutiny at the federal level anytime soon.
-Today's policy questions in Congress concern the priority and level of resources assigned to the drug war compared to other pressing federal priorities (e.g., drug interdiction vs. counterterrorism), the relative emphasis given to each of the components of the war on drugs (e.g., enforcement vs. treatment), and the effectiveness of various programs (e.g., the youth anti-drug media campaign).
+Accordingly, today's policy questions in Congress concern the priority and level of resources assigned to the drug war compared to other pressing federal priorities (e.g., drug interdiction vs. counterterrorism), the relative emphasis given to each of the components of the war on drugs (e.g., enforcement vs. treatment), and the effectiveness of various programs (e.g., the youth anti-drug media campaign).